jaredhocutt/openshift4-deploy/README.md

 For documentation on how to use this repository for a given platform, click the links for the platform you want to use above.

+## Earlier Version

+If you used an earlier version of this repository and have a cluster deployed that used Terraform to create the infrastructure, a tag was created named `terraform` that points to the last commit that contains the Terraform artifacts.
+You will need to use this branch to destroy any clusters you have deployed that used Terraform.
+This branch will not be updated with any new code, but will be kept around to ensure that existing clusters can easily be destroyed if there were created with an earlier version of this repository.

 [1]: docs/install/aws_generic.md
 [2]: docs/install/aws_govcloud_generic.md